Hong Kong Visas

 Also, if you want the processing time to be faster, you can send the application forms and the supporting visa document in Hong Kong via fax in the first instance.
 However, you would also have to send the original copy of the duly completed application form as well as the photographs required immediately to the HKSAR Immigration Department by air mail then.

-The entry permit or the visa would be given to you only on the receipt of an original, and properly completed visa application form.
-So, make sure you have followed the obligations and then have submitted the forms.
-Also, you can take help from the travel professionals to get the work done better and on time.
+You receive the entry permit or visa only upon receipt of an original, properly completed visa application form.
+So, ensure you follow all obligations and submit the forms correctly.
+You can also seek help from travel professionals to complete the process more efficiently.

 Note: The processing time begins from the day all of the necessary documents have been submitted.